CharlottePrimiceri/VP_Project/README.md

   2)  Pytorch Unet with double input channel (that we trained from start)
   3)  Pytorch Unet with single input channel (as original, that we trained from start)

-## Models introduction
+## Models and Experiments
 ### Mask-RCNN
+#### Cityscapes to COCO conversion
+We tried to perform fine-tuning of the Mask-RCNN on the cityscapes dataset and we transformed our dataset in COCO format.
+We didn't manage to re-train the Mask-RCNN due to lack of computational resources and the comlexity of the model (...), so at the end we opted for the Pytorch Unet, a simpler model on which we made more experiments.
 ### Pytorch Unet 1 channel
 ### Pytorch Unet 2 channels

-## Cityscapes to COCO conversion
-We tried to perform fine-tuning of the Mask-RCNN on the cityscapes dataset and we transformed our dataset in COCO format.
-We didn't manage to re-train the Mask-RCNN due to lack of computational resources and the comlexity of the model (...), so at the end we opted for the Pytorch Unet, a simpler model on which we made more experiments.

 ## Depth Map